jeandesravines/gpio/README.md

 * `channel`: Reference to the pin in the current mode's schema.
 * `duration`: The duration (in ms) of computing
-* returns a Promise which will be resolve with the current value or reject on error
+* returns a Promise resolved with the current value or rejected if an error occurs

 Reads an analog value (float) from a channel.